MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 number of rows to read for each chunk of data read from the input data source.
 Use this argument for finer control of the number of rows per block in the output data source.
 If greater than 0, blocks_per_read is ignored.
-Cannot be used if inFile is the same as outFile.
+Cannot be used if input_data is the same as output_file.
 The default value of -1 specifies that data should be read by blocks according to the blocks_per_read argument.